Is it just me, or does everyone have that one room in your house that’s just…embarrassing?

 Once the trim was complete, it was time for the fun part to begin – bringing in the accessories!

 And that’s how we turned an empty, boring room into a reading room that I plan on using on a daily basis.
-I’m so excited about it and can’t believe how different it looks now!
-Love, love, love.
+I’m so in love with how it looks now, and I can’t believe it took us this long to take care of it!